Towards human-level performance on automatic pose estimation of infant spontaneous movements: Materials and methods

 For the ConvNet models to learn from the data in a supervised fashion, and to be able to validate and test the models, the infant images were annotated to produce the ground truth positions.
-As depicted by Fig.~\ref{fig:inmotionposes}b, 19 distinct body keypoints (i.e., head top, nose, ears, upper neck, shoulders, elbows, wrists, upper chest, right/mid/left pelvis, knees, and ankles) comprised a full biomechanical model of the infant.
+As depicted by Fig.~\ref{fig:inmotionposes}b, 19 distinct body keypoints (i.e., head top, nose, ears, upper neck, shoulders, elbows, wrists, upper chest, right/mid/left pelvis, knees, and ankles) comprised a skeleton model of the infant.
 The definitions of the body keypoints were agreed upon by a group of human movement scientists and clinical physiotherapists (see Appendix~\ref{sec:keypoints} for a complete overview).
-Using a separate software tool~\cite{groos2018infant}, 10 human expert annotators (two human movement scientists, two physiotherapists, and six engineers) estimated the x and y coordinates of all body keypoints through manual annotation.
+Using a separate software tool~\citep{groos2018infant}, 10 human expert annotators (two human movement scientists, two physiotherapists, and six engineers) estimated the x and y coordinates of body keypoints, through manual annotation.
+All body keypoints were annotated in all images regardless of their type of visibility (i.e., visible or occluded).
 This resulted in a total of 380 000 human labels (i.e., 19 annotated keypoint positions for each of the 20 000 frames).
 To measure the consistency between the experts, all annotators estimated the positions of body keypoints in the same sample of 100 randomly selected inter-rater frames.
 The frames were selected with a similar distribution across recording setups as the full dataset (i.e., 40\% standardized, 40\% home-based, and 20\% less standardized).
-We computed the inter-rater annotation agreement in terms of the Euclidean annotation spread $H$ of each body keypoint $b$.
-We calculated the mean distance of an annotation $(x_{b,i,j},y_{b,i,j})$ of an individual expert $j$ of a body keypoint’s position in image $i$, to the average annotation $(\bar{x}_{b,i},\bar{y}_{b,i})$, across the $N$ (i.e., 10) experts for the $S$ (i.e., 100) frames (see~\eqref{eq:h}). $H$ is normalized according to the length of the image diagonal, and we also computed estimates in millimeters, by considering an approximate image diagonal of one meter.
+We computed the inter-rater annotation disagreement in terms of the mean inter-rater spread $H$ of each body keypoint $b$.
+We calculated the mean distance of an annotation $(x_{b,i,j},y_{b,i,j})$ of an individual expert $j$ of a body keypoint’s position in image $i$, to the average annotation $(\bar{x}_{b,i},\bar{y}_{b,i})$, across the $N$ (i.e., 10) experts for the $S$ (i.e., 100) frames (see~\ref{eq:h}). $H$ was normalized according to the head length of the infant in the image, defined as the distance from the top of the head to the upper neck ($l_{i}$).